Apply for a licence to provide massage and special treatment

 Will tacit consent apply?

 No. It is in the public interest that Waltham Forest Council must process your application before it can be granted.
-If you have not heard from us within twenty eight working days contact us online if you applied through the UK welcome business website or use the contact details below:
+If you have not heard from us within twenty eight working days contact us by email at email@example.com or call 020 8496 3000

 All the following forms must be completed when applying for a Licence to carry out special treatments: